MrAviya/MASTER-MD-V2-/README.md

     amd(
       {
-        pattern: "hi", // The Command Name
+        pattern: "master", // The Command Name
         alias: "hello" // Command Secondary Trigger
         fromMe: true, // is the message from the owner
         desc: "Send Hi Message", // Command Description